Scripter17/url-cleaner/default_cleaner.md

 #### Vars

 - `SOURCE_HOST`: The `Host` of the "source" of the job.
 Usually the webpage it came from.
+- `SOURCE_NORMALIZED_HOST`: The `NormalizedHost` of the "source" of the job.
+Usually the webpage it came from.
 - `SOURCE_REG_DOMAIN`: The `RegDomain` of the "source" of the job, Usually the webpage it came from.

 ### Task Context